BerserkGorilla/BerserkGorilla/README.md

 # Greetings

-My name is Fernando I am a aspiring data scientist.
+My name is Fernando I am a crystallographer.
 Apart from that, I am undergoing a master's degree in physics at UFMG.
 I also majored in physics at the same university.

 -  I’m currently learning about data science, focused on machine learning.